nickbrewer/gifcam/README.md

 ### Optional: Setup a Samba shared directory to access your GIFs over WiFi
   - Install samba: `sudo apt-get install samba samba-common-bin`
-  - Create a backup of the default samba configuration: `sudo mv /etc/samba/smb.conf /etc/samba/smb.conf/$(date +%F)` This will create a copy, with to day's date on the extension.
+  - Create a backup of the default samba configuration: `sudo cp /etc/samba/smb.conf /etc/samba/smb.conf_$(date +%F)` This will create a copy, with today's date on the extension.
   -  Set the gif directory as a shared directory: `sudo nano /etc/samba/smb.conf` and add the following chunk:
   ```
   [gifs]